aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 > How neat is that syntax? `vannaWhite.age` references the age field of the object referred to by the `vannaWhite` variable.

 Not all fields are instance variables.
 If a field is declared `static`, then it's called a **class variable**.
 A class variable shares its value among all instances of that class.
 Additionally, you don't need to have access to an instance to access a class variable.
-If the value of a class varibale changes for one instance, it changes for all instances.
+If the value of a class variable changes for one instance, it changes for all instances.
 We'll see examples of this shortly, and we'll see why it's useful.

 There's one rule you'll need to remember starting today: Make fields in a class `private`, then provide **accessor** (also called **getter**) and **mutator** (also called **setter**) methods for those fields.
 This is known as encapsulation: You never expose the structure of a class to anything outside of it.